 I so struggle with this.
 The worst is kitchen-related mess.
 Right now, I am looking at the kitchen bench and I can see the tea bags, the sugar bowl, an empty soft- drink bottle, and a couple of empty plastic containers that had berries in them.
 Only a few things, but they are taking up space and would take me less than a minute to put away.
 Rather than try do this for everything, just focus on one little habit at a time, for example putting the tea or coffee stuff away as soon as the drinks are made.

-Put on the dishwasher at night even when it is not always full, and empty it first thing in the morning
+8. Put on the dishwasher at night even when it is not always full, and empty it first thing in the morning

 Much kitchen mess is created when this does not happen and as a result, dirty dishes are left on the bench.
 A soon as one person does this, it’s like an invitation for the next person to do the same.
 Plus it’s super frustrating when you run out of things like cups and teaspoons.
-As an extra tip, you minimise dishes by buying glasses for each member of the family in different colours.
+As an extra tip, you minimize dishes by buying glasses for each member of the family in different colors.
 When they need a drink, they are to reuse their glass.

-Shine your sink
+9. Shine your sink

 A clean, shiny sink makes the whole kitchen look better.
 You should aim to shine your sink after each main meal.

-Make your bed
+10. Make your bed

 This is another key aspect of any morning routine.
 Because the bed is the biggest item in the room, it being made (or not) sets the tone for the rest of the space.

-So there are ten tips to help keep that mess under control.
 I hope you found these personally tried and tested ideas useful!
 What do you do to keep your house tidy, or are there any of these ideas you think you might try?

 Want to know my top trick for a tidy home?
 Try Keep a tidy home with the one minute rule.